Edgar-LZ/ReactReduxExamples/03_seasons/README.md

 # Dependencies
 This example uses the semantic-ui CSS framework.
-If you want to replicate this example you need to go *cdnjs.com/libraries/semantic-ui*, search for the semantic.min.css link and add it to your *public/index.html* file as a stylesheet.
+If you want to replicate this example you need to go to *cdnjs.com/libraries/semantic-ui*, search for the semantic.min.css link and add it to your *public/index.html* file as a stylesheet.

 # Important Concepts